kbelgadi/katacoda-scenarios/hello-world/step1.md

 This is your first step.

+A cluster install is in progress, please wait until it ends and all nodes become ready.

-##Â Task
+## Task

 This is how you can list K8s nodes:

 `kubectl get nodes`{{execute}}

-Then you can list running pods:
+You can also list running pods:

 `kubectl get pods --all-namespaces`{{execute}}